nielskee/draft-articles/TechnicalHiringPart2.md

 - What they _actually_ do : how it all translates into real development work on your codebase.

+You can build confidence in the first two things by asking questions and running technical interviews.
+To some extent you can also predict the third, if you get the interviews right.

+## CV and Cover Letter

+Talking about hiring is really difficult without context.
+Like software development, you can't give definite advice that

+- (1) You're in a company which needs to move into a new technical domain.

+- (2) Your organisation

+There's only question that needs answering at this stage "Can I picture this person working as part of our team?"

-You can test the first two, and you can predict the third.
-We're on Step 1 here : we have a CV, a cover letter, possible some links to portfolio work.
+We have a CV, a cover letter, possible some links to portfolio work.
+Probably a bunch of them, from multiple candidates.

-At this stage, I'm trying to decide whether I want to have a conversation with the person.
+At this stage, I'm trying to decide whether you want to have a conversation with the person - that's all, just a conversation.
 A phone screen takes about 15-20 minutes, so I'm not going to spend 30 minutes agonising over that decision.

-Your might have quite exacting requirements - specific experience you need, or specific tech skills that can't easily be picked up.
+You might have quite exacting requirements - specific experience you need, or specific tech skills that can't easily be picked up.
 You might be hiring someone specifically to help you bootstrap you into a new technology.
-Whatever the situation, you're going to know in about 5 minutes with a CV and cover letter whether you're looking at a viable candidate or not.
+Whatever the situation, you're going to know in about 5 minutes with a CV and cover letter whether you're looking at someone who you can picture working in your team.

 Putting aside your tech specifics, here are some things I view as positives in a CV, that might make me want to have a conversation with